 Chianti Classics – Sangiovese in Focus

-The Variety: Sangiovese is considered synonymous with the Chianti and Brunello regions of Tuscany, which are among the many famed styles of Italy.
-It is one of Italy’s widest planted varieties.
+The Variety: Sangiovese is considered synonymous with the Chianti and Brunello regions of Tuscany.
+Both are among the many famed styles of Italy.
+Sangiovese is one of Italy’s widest planted varieties.
 According to Denominazione di Origine Controllata e Garantita (D.O.C.G) regulations a minimum of 75% of Sangiovese is required to make Chianti.
 These wines are responsible for 11.7% of Italy’s entire production.
 Sangiovese is often blended with other varietals in the Old world.
 However in the last decade it has come to prominence in the new world as a single varietal medium bodied red wine.
 Lets explore regionality and styles.

 The Rules: In 1992 the Italian government had to redefine their wine laws to sort out the anomalies and bring more wines in under its wing.
 Until this time, only 13% of Italian wine harvest was covered by DOC rules (compared with France 55%), Germany (98%).
 The significance of the vini da tavolas* extends right across Italy, and has meant radical changes in both vineyard and winery.